 One of the city’s many costume shops will be happy to fix you up for the occasion.
 You can get anything from cat ears and bat wings and vampire fangs to the most over-the-top outfits you’ve ever seen, including feather boas, multicolored wigs, masks and more.

-For those looking for an extra thrill, New Orleans also has its share of Haunted Houses open just for Halloween.
+For those looking for an extra thrill, New Orleans also has its share of Haunted Houses open just for Halloween, such as the Mortuary.
+Scout Island Scream Park is fun for all ages.
+More kid-friendly options occur during the day, but for those who want a thrill, ghosts and goblins roam at night.
+See more haunted houses below.
 A word of caution though: some of these Haunted Houses may be too scary for the youngest children.
 Parental discretion is strongly advised.